Sam Morsy: Port Vale

 Following the departure of Anthony Griffith, Morsy stepped into the role of 'midfield enforcer' for the 2012–13 campaign.
 On 25 August, he opened the scoring after just 14 seconds in a 3–1 win over Morecambe at the Globe Arena, earning himself a place on the League Two team of the week.
 He stated that his aim for the season was "to get more goals", as he formed a "formidable and unshakeable central midfield double act" with Chris Shuker.
-However, after picking up a suspension in October for receiving five yellow cards, he admitted that "I definitely have to cut down on yellow cards in future".
-However, a "stupid" high two-footed tackle on Rochdale's Jason Kennedy resulted in a straight red for Morsy on 6 November, and was the turning point that left a 2–0 lead for the Vale becoming a 2–2 draw, meaning two points were dropped at home.
-An angry Micky Adams fined him two weeks' wages (the maximum fine possible) in punishment, and called him a "coward... [who] went to hurt their lad [Kennedy]".
-Morsy issued an official apology, but insisted that "there was no malice in the challenge".
-Adams kept him out of the first-team picture for six weeks after the incident, and Morsy stated that "I missed some important matches and that makes you re-evaluate your game."
+Following a suspension in October for receiving five yellow cards, Morsy said: "I definitely have to cut down on yellow cards in future".
+However, a high two-footed tackle on Rochdale's Jason Kennedy resulted in a straight red card for Morsy on 6 November, and was the turning point that resulted in a 2–0 lead for Port Vale becoming a 2–2 draw.
+Micky Adams fined him two weeks' wages (the maximum fine possible) in punishment, and called him a "coward... [who] went to hurt their lad [Kennedy]".
+Morsy issued an official apology, but stated that "there was no malice in the challenge".
+Adams kept him out of the first-team picture for six weeks after the incident, and Morsy stated: "I missed some important matches and that makes you re-evaluate your game."
 He was more of a bit-part player in the second half of the campaign, as Vale secured promotion with a third-place finish.
 He rejected the offer of a new two-year contract and left the club.